How to offer balanced stimulation of children’s hearing, support their vocal self-expression, and prevent auditory overstimulation.

 Which senses would you say children rely the most in their early years?
-Alongside touch and vision, hearing is one of the senses use to explore and understand the world around them.
+Alongside touch and vision, hearing is one of the senses used to explore and understand the world around them.
 It is also the time when sense of hearing develops and the time when it is the easiest to stimulate and support it.

-Supporting the Sense of Hearing
+Supporting their Sense of Hearing

-When we offer children just the right amount and volume of audio input their sense of hearing is constantly challenged and has enough space and time to develop, digest and respond to it.
+When we offer children just the right amount and volume of audio input their sense of hearing is constantly positively challenged and has enough space and time to develop, digest and respond.
 Children love playing with sounds ad rhythm, they are very sensitive to sounds of nature and often pick up sounds that we adults do not pay attention to.
 When they speak they are able to use the volume, pitch and tone that is appropriate and acceptable, they are able to use their voice with awareness and paint it with their own emotions.
 They can even play with their tone, voice and pitch when they pretend to be someone else.
 This unique sensitivity helps them build positive relationships and trust.

 The danger of overstimulation

 The problems begin when children are overstimulated and this has become a very common problem nowadays.
 Overstimulation may not only lead to medical conditions but may affect other areas of child’s development such as social-emotional development and communication.

 1.Media exposure – Too much and too loud